redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructure.q.md

 /// type=CR, answer=[path]

-Correct the HTML code so that it outputs the correct instruction per line of text given inside the HTML code.
+Correct the HTML code so that it outputs the correct instruction per line of text given inside the paragraph tag in the HTML code.

+- This text wil be centered, italicized heading(size 3)
+- This text will be centered aligned and bolded.

 ```html
 <!DOCTYPE html>